Mikejo5000/vsts-docs-pr/release-notes/2018/jul-10-vsts.md

 ## Wiki

-### Attach files and images from anywhere in a wiki repository
+### Attach files and images that exist in any folder of a wiki repository

 Now you can add attachments and images in any folder on a wiki repo and link to them in a wiki page using the existing linking syntax.